-For information about connecting a management station to the switch, see Chapter 2, "Managing System Files," and the OmniSwitch 6800 Series Getting Started Guide.
+For information about connecting a management station to the switch, see Chapter 1, "Logging Into the Switch," and the OmniSwitch 7700/7800 Getting Started Guide or OmniSwitch 8800 Getting Started Guide.

 User information may also be configured on external servers in addition to, or instead of, user accounts configured locally on the switch (except end-user profiles, which may only be configured on the switch).
-For information about setting up external servers that are configured with user information, see the "Managing Authentication Servers" chapter in the OmniSwitch 6800 Network Configuration Guide.
+For information about setting up external servers that are configured with user information, see the "Managing Authentication Servers" chapter in the OmniSwitch 7700/7800/8800 Network Configuration Guide.